mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Justification

-Webchart EHR should be able to provide a mechanism for a user to download patient chart information via CDA from a large set of patients within the system as outlined in §170.315(b)(6).
-This tool is publicly available ([https://github.com/mieweb/wcexport](https://github.com/mieweb/wcexport)).
+WebChart EHR should be able to provide a mechanism for a user to download patient chart information via CDA from a large set of patients within the system as outlined in §170.315(b)(6).
+This tool is publicly available (https://github.com/mieweb/wcexport).

 #### Test Methodology